rschristopher/rschristopher.github.io/src/criticisms/index.md

  poses a serious risk.
 Especially for something as important as money and the separation of money and state.

+!!! warning "*The biggest risk to Bitcoin is its lack of competent crítics.*"

 E.g., if the critics were right and Bitcoin proves to be dangerous,